SPadithaya/INST414_Module1/README.md

-INST414: Module 1 Assignment
-Sleep and Stress: How it Affects One's Lifestyle
+INST414: Module 1 Assignment: Sleep and Stress: How it Affects One's Lifestyle

 Find more information at: